 Accessibility Options - Windows XP StickyKeys

 This tutorial assumes that you have set the Control panel to Classic View in Windows XP.
-To see how to do this, click this link (opens in a new window): Set the Control Panel to Classic View

 The StickyKeys Option is for people who have problems holding down two or more keys on the keyboard at the same time.
 If you want to bring up the Task Manager, for example, you'd hold down the CTRL and ALT keys on your keyboard, and then press the Delete key.
 If, for whatever reason, you're not able to do this, then StickyKeys can come in handy.